top of page

 The making of the drums was facilitated by Krishna Guadalupe, a longtime member of Spirit of the Wind and known for his heartfelt Native American drum-making experiences.
 He is a Professor, a PhD, the author of several books, has 3 children, and has dedicated his life to serving as an active source for sacred transformation.

-We have selected the finest hides, drum rings, laces, and drumsticks (from Centralia Fur & Hide, from Centralia, WA, and The Hide House, from Napa, CA) to provide the kids with the most genuine experience, while they learn and create at the same time.
+We have selected the finest hides, drum rings, laces, and drumsticks (from Centralia Fur & Hide in Centralia, WA, and The Hide House in Napa, CA) to provide the kids with the most genuine experience while they learn and create at the same time.

 Our Ceremonial Leader, Walking Eagle (Jack Thom, Sr.), also shared Native American stories and tales, concluding the event with beautiful singing and chanting.